roohy/iLASH/README.md

 `$ cd build`

+ C++ compiler used by CMAKE should support C++ 11 standard (GCC 4.8.1 or later versions).
+POSIX threads library is recommended for multi-threading features.

+iLASH has been tested and successfully compiled using the following compilers:

+`Apple LLVM version 10.0.1 (clang-1001.0.46.4)- On macOS (Catalina & Mojave) - MacBook Pro, Mid 2015, 2.5 GHz Quad-Core Intel Core i7 with 16 GB DDR3 Memory`

+`GCC 4.8.5 on CentOS 7 - 12 Core Intel Xeon E5-2695 2.4 GHz with 128 GB DDR2 Memory`

+`GCC 5.0 on Ubuntu 14.04 - 28 Core Intel Virtual Machine with 256 GB of DDR3 Memory on Google Cloud Platform.`

 Generate the Makefile using the following command.
-C++ compiler used by CMAKE should support C++ 11 standard libraries (GCC v5.0 or newer is recommended).

 `$ cmake ..`